User Guide

 Flow of operation

-CharLib runs analog simulation of the cells to be characterized to determine their timing behavior.
-The overal flow is shown in the following figure:
+CharLib runs analog simulation of the cells to be characterized to determine their electrical properties.
+The overal flow is shown in the figure below.

 To run characterization, you must provide:

-1. SPICE netlist of the cells to be characterized (ideally with extracted parasistics for accuracy)
+SPICE netlists of the cells to be characterized (ideally with extracted parasistics)

 See YAML configuration examples for more information on configuring CharLib.